-C. Securities Transactions and Investment Income.
+- C. Securities Transactions and Investment Income.
 Investment securities transactions are accounted for on the trade date.
 Gains and losses realized on sales of securities are determined on a specific identification basis.
 Discounts/premiums on debt securities purchased are accreted/amortized over the life of the respective securities using the effective interest method.
 Dividend income is recorded on the ex-dividend date.
 Dividends received from REITs generally are comprised of ordinary income, capital gains, and may include return of capital.
 Interest income is recorded on an accrual basis.
 Other non-cash dividends are recognized as investment income at the fair value of the property received.
-Withholding taxes on foreign dividends have been provided for in accordance with the Fund's understanding of the applicable country's tax rules and rates.

-- D. Distributions to Shareholders.
+Withholding taxes on foreign dividends have been provided for in accordance with the Fund's understanding of the applicable country's tax rules and rates. - D. Distributions to Shareholders.
 Distributions to shareholders from net investment income, if any, for the Fund are declared and paid at least annually.
-Distributions to shareholders from net realized gains on securities, if any, for the Fund normally are declared and paid on an annual basis.
-Distributions are recorded on the ex-dividend date. - E. Use of Estimates.
-The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amount of increases and decreases in net assets from operations during the reporting period.
+Distributions to shareholders from net realized gains on securities, if any, for the Fund normally are declared and paid at least annually.
+Distributions are recorded on the ex-dividend date.

+- E. Use of Estimates.
+The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of increases and decreases in net assets from operations during the reporting period.
 Actual results could differ from those estimates. - F. Share Valuation.
-The NAV per share of the Fund is calculated by dividing the sum of the value of the securities held by the Fund, plus cash or other assets, minus all liabilities by the total number of shares outstanding for the Fund, rounded to the nearest cent.
-The Fund's shares will not be priced on the days on which the NASDAQ is closed for trading. - G. Guarantees and Indemnifications.
+The NAV per Share is calculated by dividing the sum of the value of the securities held by the Fund, plus cash or other assets, minus all liabilities by the total number of shares outstanding for the Fund, rounded to the nearest cent.
+Fund Shares will not be priced on the days on which the NASDAQ is closed for trading. - G. Guarantees and Indemnifications.
 In the normal course of business, the Fund enters into contracts with service providers that contain general indemnification clauses.
 The Fund's maximum exposure under these arrangements is unknown as this would involve future claims that may be made against the Fund that have not yet occurred.
 However, based on experience, the Fund expects the risk of loss to be remote. - H. Illiquid Securities.
 Pursuant to Rule 22e-4 under the 1940 Act, the Fund has adopted a Board-approved Liquidity Risk Management Program (the "Program") that requires, among other things, that the Fund limit its illiquid investments that are assets to no more than 15% of the value of the Fund's net assets.
 An illiquid investment is any security that the Fund reasonably expects cannot be sold or disposed of in current market conditions in seven calendar days or less without the sale or disposition significantly changing the market value of the investment.
-If the Fund should be in a position where the value of illiquid investments held by the Fund exceeds 15% of the Fund's net assets, the Fund will take such steps as set forth in the Program. - I. Reclassification of Capital Accounts.
-U.S. GAAP requires that certain components of net assets relating to permanent differences be reclassified between financial and tax reporting.
-These reclassifications have no effect on net assets or NAV per share.
-For the period ended October 31, 2024, there were no adjustments.
+If the Fund should be in a position where the value of illiquid investments held by the Fund exceeds 15% of the Fund's net assets, the Fund will take such steps as set forth in the Program.